 - i.
-The EO will advise the complainant, in writing, that the complaint is being treated as vexatious. - ii.
-The EO will inform the F&GP Committee or the Council of the vexatious complaint/complainant for discussion and agreement of any action, if deemed appropriate. - iii.
-The EO will then write to the complainant advising them of any actions to be taken, explanation as to why the decision was taken and the duration of that action.
+The Clerk will advise the complainant, in writing, that the complaint is being treated as vexatious. - ii.
+The Clerk will inform the F&GP Committee or the Council of the vexatious complaint/complainant for discussion and agreement of any action, if deemed appropriate.

-Any behaviour deemed threatening to the EO or Councillors will be reported to the police or legal representation with no prior warning of this action.
+Any behaviour deemed threatening to the Clerk or Councillors will be reported to the police or legal representation with no prior warning of this action.